pgtipping/Synthalyst/memory-bank/progress.md

 ### Recently Completed

+- Updated all admin pages to use the AdminLayout component for consistent navigation and UI
+- Implemented AdminLayout in contact-submissions page for consistent sidebar navigation
+- Implemented AdminLayout in communications page for consistent sidebar navigation
+- Ensured full mobile responsiveness across all admin pages with proper sidebar toggle
+- Verified build success after implementing consistent AdminLayout across all admin pages
 - Created a unified email service in `nextjs-app/src/lib/email.ts` with standardized approach for all email sending functionality
 - Added email logging to track all email activities with the new `EmailLog` model in Prisma schema
 - Implemented fallback mechanisms between SendGrid and Nodemailer for reliable email delivery